-So, whether a card game is Class II or Class III under IGRA and NIGC regulations requires an analysis of both the game itself - primarily, how it is played - and the laws of the state in which it will be played.57 If the card game satisfies IGRA's and NIGC regulations' definitions of Class II gaming, but is played using an electronic, computer or technologic device, the determining factor in the game's ultimate classification is whether the device is an aid to the play of the game, in which case the game is Class II, or whether the device is a facsimile of the game, in which case the game is Class III.
+definitions of Class II gaming, but is played using an electronic, computer or technologic device, the determining factor in the game's ultimate classification is whether the device is an aid to the play of the game, in which case the game is Class II, or whether the device is a facsimile of the game, in which case the game is Class III.

 Here, for Gamblit Poker LIVE!
-V1.0 to qualify as a Class II game, Michigan state law must explicitly authorize or not explicitly prohibit its play and it must be played legally in the state; it must be a non-banking game; and the device associated with the game must qualify as a technical aid, not an electronic facsimile.
+V1.0 to qualify as a Class II game, state law must explicitly authorize or not explicitly prohibit its play and it must be played legally in the state; its play must conform to state law and regulations for such games as to hours, periods of operation, and wager and pot sizes; it must be a non-banking game; and the device associated with the game must qualify as a technical aid, not an electronic facsimile.